vPeteWalker/gts21/karbon/day-2/day-2.rst

 #.
 In Lens you can also track the status of the pods.

    .. note::
-      If you don't see the pods mentioned, make sure that in the right hand side of Lens, you have **All Namespaces** selected.
+      If you don't see the pods mentioned, make sure that in the right-hand side of Lens, you have **All Namespaces** selected.

 #.
 If all pods are in the running state use the following temporary command in your terminal or Powershell session to see if we can get to the Dashboard of K10 kasten